mirsella/bevy_simple_stat_bars/README.md

 # stat bars

-## this fork update this library to bevy 0.14
+## this fork update this library to bevy 0.15, and support Visibility component

 Simple library just for drawing stat bars above sprites to display their health